smreed/kubecon-2015/slides/slides.md

 * 12 commits, ~143 lines survive today
 * One of the first production workloads

+Note:
+"Paid my dues"

+K8S is very open OSS, even to small contributors

+Honor to speak

 ---

 # Motivation

+* Everybody should be considering Kubernetes
 ![k8s-vs-microservices](./assets/k8s-vs-microservices.png)
 <small>Google Searches For <font color=blue>"Kubernetes"</font> and <font color=red>"Microservices"</font></small>

-* Everybody should be considering Kubernetes
 * Monolithic applications can benefit
-* Kubernetes is not "for" microservices
+  * dependencies documentated
+  * `kubectl`

+Note:
+everybody at least consider k8s

+k8s and microservices in same breath

+monolith? single deployed artifact

+monolith? has external infra. dependencies

 ---

-# Monoliths <br>These Days

-* Application deployed as a single executable or package.
-* May still utilize many other external services (DB, cache, SMTP, etc)

-Often, they are not very cohesive pieces of software.
+# Helmsman <br>Of The Titanic

+The metaphor doesn't entirely fit, but it sounds cool.

+* Remove this slide if someone else uses the phrase!

 ---

-# 3 Phases
+# Containerize <br>Then Refactor

 1. Containerize
   * single monolithic pod
+  * prerequisites "on paper"
-2. Decouple
+2. Refactor
+  * not code, but infrastructure
   * extract services from pod where it makes sense
-  * refactoring your infrastructure
-3. Simplify
-  * introduce ambassadors, adapters, and sidecars in order to increase cohesion
+  * ambassadors, adapters, and sidecars simplify app and increase cohesion

 ---

-# Phase 1 <br>Containerize
+# Containerize

 * Monolithic Pod
   * "Megapod?"
 "Podolith?"
+* Resources?
 * Volume mounts where possible
   * configuration
   * persistent storage
   * logs

+Note:
+containerization analogy: marking class members private so compiler can show you usages

 ---

+# Example: Mattermost

+* Slack clone
+* Single app with many dependencies
+  * PostgreSQL
+  * SMTP

+---

 # Monolithic Pod

-Example!

 ```
 kind: Pod